TiWo778/Mima-Interpreter/README.md

 * **JMN** *y* | continues the code execution at the line y, if the Value in the Akkumulator is negative
 * **JMP** *y* | continues the code execution at the line y, regardless of the Value in the Akkumulator
 * **NOT** | negates the Two's Complement Value in the Akkumulator (every 1 turns into a 0 and vice versa)
-* **RAR** | rotates the Two's Complement Value in the Akkumulator one Bit to the right (10010 --> 01001)
+* **RAR** | rotates the Two's Complement Value in the Akkumulator one Bit to the right, filling with 0's (10011 --> 01001)
 * **HALT** | stops the execution of the program. **Every program has to end with this command!**
 ---
 ## How to execute your code
-1. Run the Mima.py file with "python *PathToFile*/Mima.py
-2. Enter the Path of your .mima file, when prompted
-3. Enter the number of Bits you want to use for each number, when prompted
-4. Enter the initial size of the storage (the amount of values already prensent in the storage when your program starts), when prompted
-5. Enter the initial Values and names of these already occupied Storage cells in Format (*StorageCellName*:*value*);(*StorageCellName*:*value*);... (you have to specify the exact amount of cells you earlier specified to be present), when prompted
-6. Your output will be generated, you will be given the values at every occupied Storage cell as well as the Value in the Akkumulator
+The command:

+python Mima.py *(Path to .mima file)* --bits *(number of bits you will use for your Numbers)*

+will run the specified .mima file (assuming you run the command from the folder that Mima.py is saved in)